-ST. LOUIS -The American Red Cross of Missouri, Illinois, and Arkansas is offering safety tips ahead of the upcoming snow, ice, and frigid temperatures expected over the next few days.
-In addition, the Red Cross is coordinating with local emergency management officials and partners in preparation for potential local community needs.
+ST. LOUIS - The American Red Cross of Missouri and Arkansas is offering safety tips for the snow and dangerous temperatures and windchills.
+In addition, the Red Cross is coordinating with local emergency management officials and partners in the preparation of potential local community needs.